KunYi/learn-nodejs/lesson06/README.md

-use 'nyc' to replace old school 'istanbul' command for simple way on windows and only use scripts feature of 'npm' because native Windows don't support 'make' toolchain
+use 'nyc' to replace old school 'istanbul' command for simple way on windows and only use scripts feature of 'npm' because native Windows don't have 'make' toolchain

 see the below picture
 ![](https://raw.githubusercontent.com/KunYi/learn-nodejs/master/lesson06/pic.png)